About

 Decarbonation in Deep Time

 How much CO2 can metamorphic decarbonation release, and has that changed over the course of Earth history?
-This project will examine the Central Metasedimentary Belt in Ontario, Canada.
+This project examines the Central Metasedimentary Belt in Ontario, Canada.
 Deposited as sediments more than 1.2 billion years ago, and metamorphosed ~200 million years later, these rocks record both surface and deep crustal processes that may have looked very different from the modern Earth.
-We will conduct field work, chemical analysis, and numerical modeling to explore the ways in which rock metamorphism affected the global carbon cycle in deep time.
+We are conducting field work, chemical analysis, and numerical modeling to explore the ways in which rock metamorphism affected the global carbon cycle in deep time.
 This work is now funded through a National Science Foundation Petrology and Geochemistry research grant!

 Catastrophic Contact Metamorphism

 Could rock metamorphism drive mass extinction?
-It has been proposed that rapid heating of carbon-rich sediments could have led to global warming and extinction at more than one point in Earth history.
-We will explore this possibility.
-Initial proof-of-concept work will focus on sills of the Central Atlantic Magmatic Province that are buried about a mile beneath our feet in northern Florida.
-We will use the extensive collection of drill cores and thin sections available at the Florida Geologic Survey to examine this otherwise hidden history of deep carbon release.
-This work is now supported through an American Chemical Society --- Petroleum Research Fund grant!
+It has been proposed that rapid heating of volatile-rich sediments could have led to global climate change and extinction at more than one point in Earth history.
+We will explore this possibility through detailed study of the rock record.
+We focus on the Central Atlantic Magmatic Province, exposed in the northeastern US and also buried about a mile beneath our feet in northern Florida.
+This work is now supported through an American Chemical Society --- Petroleum Research Fund grant.

 More